adityab98/capstone-project_computer-vision/README.md

 - Fix image sizes.
 It's all way too wonky.
 Or figure out a way to do the whole thing with conflicting image sizes.
 - Add emotion recognition (DONE)
-    - Top 2 detected emotions next to detected face's name
+    - Top detected emotion next to detected face's name (DONE)